-Plant a balance of blooming bulbs for spring, annual beds for summer, evergreens for winter, and shrubs with bright colors for fall.
+Plant a balance of blooming bulbs for spring, annual beds for summer (you can use plants like hostas that are easy to grow and attract relatively few pests), evergreens for winter, and shrubs with bright colors for fall.

 To get you started, here are some of the trees that can help you boost the value of your property.

 Northern red oak: The northern red oak offers a timeless shade and tolerates nearly any type of soil.
 This tree grows in the hardiness zones 3-8.

 Crape myrtle: This tree grows into a small tree or large shrub.
 It is mostly suitable for southern weather, though you can find some hardy kinds that thrive in USDA zones 6-7.

 Concolor fir: If you’re looking for a tree that is evergreen, this is your best choice.
 It offers a jade green shade with citrus-scented needles.
 It grows well across the country, particularly in USDA plant hardiness zones 3 through 8.

 Bigleaf magnolia: The bigleaf magnolia grows into a small tree with huge leaves that attract bees.
 It grows the best in zones 5-8.

 Selecting trees to plant for a fantastic landscape doesn’t need to be a daunting task.
 It’s only critical for you to note what you and your yard can support.